wout/lucky_svg_sprite/README.md

 ## Setup

-At installation, this shard will install a few files in your app.
+At installation, this shard will generate a few files in your app.
 - `src/components/base_svg_icon.cr` (for customization)
 - `src/components/base_svg_sprite.cr` (for customization)
 - `src/components/svg_icons/default/example.svg` (example icon)